How to choose the right building inspector and avoid traps.

 Australian Business register, Company name, ABN or ACN search.

-- Determine percentage of minor problems noted.
-Compare the percentages.
+- Determine percentage of minor problems noted, compared to any substantial items.

 - If the inspector spends a great deal of time on minor issues, they usually don’t know what they should be looking for.
 These inspectors are most likely to miss major expense items.